 Add a record rule to automatically update the connection field

-From your Pages builder, find the page that contains the form the users use to either add or edit the record.
+From the Pages section of your Builder, find the page that contains the form the users use to either add or edit the record.

-Click on the "Form Rules" menu in the form builder, then select the “Record Rules” tab.
+Click on the "Form Rules" tab, then select the “Record Rules” tab.
 Add a new rule by clicking the “Add Rule” button.

 For every form submission, this rule is going to update this record and set the value of Last Updated By to the logged-in Sales Rep.